Severe Bad Breath

 Numerous researches have found out that about 25% of the world’s total population is affected by severe bad breath, a condition that affects people of every age, gender and race.
 Thousands of those who are affected by it somehow feel embarrassed when told that they have a stinky breath, or when discovering people turning away from them when they talk.

 A severe bad breath is basically a smelly breath that is constant and long standing.
-It is more serious and persistent condition that can affect the person’s business and personal relationships in a negative way, leading to stress and lower self-confidence.
+It is more serious and persistent condition that can affect the person’s business and personal life in a negative way, leading to stress and lower self-confidence.
 Well, the real culprit of this condition is the intense build up of bacteria in the mouth that often feed on food particles that are left un-swept in the mouth afire eating.
 Feasting on these leftovers, the bacteria produce volatile sulfur compounds that are capable of giving breath its foul smell.

 Many of the bacteria causing severe bad breath are anaerobic.
 The term “anaerobic” actually means that the bacteria can’t live in the presence of oxygen.
 But the question is how do these odor-causing bacteria thrive in the mouth which is naturally exposed to oxygen everytime we breathe?
 According to some studies, the bacteria that cause severe bad breath thrive and grow in the mouth as they hide in places where oxygen cannot reach.
 The usual hubs of these culprits are the plaque and debris of food.
 They also tend to rest in spaces between the teeth and gums, as well as in the crevices of your tongue.